A White Rose in Bloom

-A White Rose in Bloom (メジロバナの咲く, Mejirobana no Saku) is a Japanese yuri manga written and illustrated by Asumiko Nakamura which has been serialized in Hakusensha's manga magazine Rakuen Le Paradis since 2017.
-It was licensed for an English-language release by Seven Seas Entertainment in 2020.
+A White Rose in Bloom (メジロバナの咲く, Mejirobana no Saku) is a Japanese yuri manga written and illustrated by Asumiko Nakamura which has been serialized in Hakusensha's manga magazine Rakuen Le Paradis since October 2017.

 Plot

 Ruby is a student at an elite European boarding school.
 Her year at school begins to unravel when her parents ask her not to come home for Christmas so they can attempt to mend their failing marriage.
 Ruby finds herself stuck at school with only one other student for company- Steph Nagy.
 While Steph remains aloof, Ruby slowly becomes more interested in the other girl.